Ghastly shootings, political forces align to prompt gun deal

 WASHINGTON (AP) — The country has long endured a numbing succession of mass shootings at schools, places of worship and public gathering places.
 None forced Congress to react with significant legislation — until now.

-Last month, a white shooter was accused of racist motives in the killings of 10 Blacks in a supermarket in Buffalo, New York.
+Last month, a white shooter was accused of racist motives in the killings of 10 Black people in a supermarket in Buffalo, New York.
 Another gunman killed 19 students and two teachers at an elementary school in Uvalde, Texas.

 The slayings of shoppers and school children just 10 days apart — innocents engaged in every day activities — helped prompt a visceral public demand for Congress to do something, lawmakers of both parties say.
 Bargainers produced a bipartisan gun violence bill that the Senate is moving toward approving later this week, with House action expected sometime afterward.